kketevani/kkapanadze/content/teaching/header/index.md

 Lecturer at Masaryk University Brno, Econometrics

-Teaching Assistant at University of Tartu, Microeconometrics
+Teaching Assistant at the University of Tartu, Microeconometrics

 ⚪ `PhD level`: